City of Belleville COVID-19 Response

 - Online - btletsgo.ca website can be used to book rides any time of day for any time of service using a laptop or computer.

 - Phone - Passengers can contact us at 613-962-1925 from 8:30 a.m. to 4:30 p.m.
 Monday through Friday and book rides for any time of service.

 - Email - Passengers can contact us at email@example.com for any time of service.
 An email confirmation will be sent that request was received and ride booked.

 Those looking to use our app or online service can find an online user guide for your preferred device.

 Passengers are asked to load and exit through the rear doors of the bus (save and except passengers that require the ramp).
 No passengers will be permitted to occupy the area around the driver that extends from the front wheel well area to the driver’s seat.

-To further protect our drivers and ensure a safe social distance between drivers and our passengers, we will no longer be accepting fare payment.
-We ask that you please do not use the bus unless it is an absolute necessity.
+To further protect our drivers and ensure a safe social distance between drivers and our passengers, we will not be accepting fare payment until the end of August.